-When it’s your first child, it’s easy to become overwhelmed with financial decisions.
+When you’re a first-time parent, it’s easy to become overwhelmed with budgeting decisions.
 From diapers to daycare, expenses can seem endless when it comes to raising a new human.
 It’s also tempting to buy your little one the cutest onesies and a top-of-the-line bassinet.

 “People are excited and can overspend on baby clothes and baby furniture,” says Barbara O’Neill, Ph.D., the owner and CEO of MoneyTalk and a certified financial planner.
 “It’s adding a lot of new expenses to your cash flow that you haven’t had previously.”

 New parents spend about $2,700 on essentials like a high chair, disposable diapers, formula, and other baby items in the first year, reports a Walmart article.
 But the growing costs don’t stop there.